mjlyons/webcoder/README.md

 There's many more things to do, but here's the next steps:

-* Break up index.js
-* Write some tests for react code in jest
-* ES6-ify react code
 * Add flux support
 * Add some tests for flux code
+* ES6-ify react code (turn Filetype into a class, etc.)
 * Query server for folder contents
 * Compile SASS/SCSS to CSS and require with webpack